Regression Psychology: Exploring The Defense Mechanism Of Regression

 How can regression be evaluated?

-In general, medical professionals may screen patients with a suspected regressive tendency for a variety of other mental health disorders, including dissociative disorders.
+In general, medical professionals may screen patients with a suspected regressive tendency for a variety of other mental health disorders, including borderline personality disorder and dissociative disorders.
 One dissociative disorder that can involve regression is dissociative identity disorder (DID), which involves someone presenting two or more distinct identities.
 These identities can have distinct personality traits and may involve behaving as though the person is at a different developmental stage than their primary or former identity.

 How to manage regression